emilyclark-gif/logistic_growth/README.md

 In this calculation, the slope represents the growth rate (r).
 This produced a value of 0.009988.

+The code for this result can be found here: [Plotting data and model](https://github.com/username123create/logistic_growth/blob/main/plot_data_and_model.R)

 **Carrying Capacity (**$K$**):**

 $K$ = 6e+10

 We produced a logistic growth model representing the population growth against time.
 The carrying capacity of the population was estimated to be 6e+10 derived from the model graph reaching its maximum size.

+The code for this plot can be found here:[Logistic growth plot](https://github.com/username123create/logistic_growth/blob/main/plot_data.R), and the plot can be seen below:

 ## Question 2: